danila258/air_hockey/README.md

 # Air Hockey
 A cross-platform 2D game which uses Qt as a base for OpenGL.
-Physics and Ai are implemented by original algorithms.
+Physics and AI are implemented by original algorithms.
 The game does not use textures.

 <p align="center">
    <a href="https://drive.google.com/uc?export=view&id=1ez2Fj9gsWU3VIVt5lqGudka8TN5AoObP">